mateuskahler/kriptoTulha/README.md

 pip3 install -r requirements.txt
 ```

+This project requires Python >= 3.10, mostly because I enjoy using the type hints.

 ## Details

-Items are stored as *title* and *content* pairs, but are never saved to disk in readable form.
+Items are manipulated as *title* and *content* pairs, but are never saved to disk in readable form.
 Decoding them requires providing a user-defined password.
 The encryption scheme follows:

 ```mermaid